-First of all, you may not know that the customer is deaf – you just know that the communication is not flowing as it usually does with customers and then you start to show the panic on your face.
+First of all, you may not know that the customer is deaf – you just know that the communication is not flowing as it usually does with customers, and then you start to show panic on your face.

 But how comes??
 We know that there are over 10 million deaf people in the UK, yet we have not prepared ourselves for the communication tactics we could use when serving a deaf customer.